ssharpjr/superlists/scratchpad.md

 - [X] Add URLs for adding a new item to an existing list via POST.
 - [ ] Refactor away some duplication in urls.py.
 - [ ] Remove hardcoded URLs from views.py.
+- [ ] Remove hardcoded URL from forms in list.html and home.html.